How to buy the best fitness tracker

 And having too many sensors can reduce the battery life of your device or make it more complicated to use.
 We rate every device in our tests to see how easy it is to use – check out our ease-of-use ratings before you buy.

-A pedometer is the most basic sensor, and one you’ll find in any activity tracker and fitness watch.
+A pedometer is the most basic sensor, and one you’ll find in any activity tracker.
 This will count your steps and can often capture distance, too, based on an estimation of your stride length.
 We put the step counter through its paces in our tough lab test and check the accuracy.

 If your wearables has built-in GPS, it can track distance more accurately – as long as the GPS works well and doesn’t drop the connection, that is.
 Many fitness trackers can be paired to your mobile phone to make use of your phone’s GPS, but built-in GPS is useful if you want to jog or cycle without carrying your phone.